aws-samples/uncovering-hidden-connections-in-unstructured-financial-data/README.md

 4. A step function state machine executes through a series of tasks to process the uploaded document by extracting out key information and inserting them into your knowledge graph.
     * Tasks
         1. Using Amazon Textract, extract out text content from the proxy/annual/10k report file (PDF) in Amazon S3 and splits it into multiple smaller text chunks for processing.
 Store the text chunks in Amazon DynamoDB.
-        2. Using Anthropic’s Claude v3 Sonnet on Amazon Bedrock, process the first few text chunks to determine the main entity that the report is referring to, together with relevant attributes (e.g. industry).
+        2. Using Anthropic’s Claude v3.7 sonnet on Amazon Bedrock, process the first few text chunks to determine the main entity that the report is referring to, together with relevant attributes (e.g. industry).
         3. Retrieves the text chunks from DynamoDB and for each text chunk, invokes a lambda function to extract out entities (company/person), and its relationship (customer/supplier/partner/competitor/director) to the main entity using Amazon Bedrock.
         4. Consolidate all extracted information
         5. Filters out noise / irrelevant entities (i.e. generic terms such as "consumers") using Amazon Bedrock.